 Have you ever tried marbling?
 It is so much fun!
 I love how these marble Easter eggs turned out.
 Hazel and I decided to give it a try the other day using just nail polish, water, and a dozen ceramic eggs.
 The ceramic picks up the marbling colors beautifully.
 The best part – unlike real eggs, you can display these beauties year after year!
 They are so pretty arranged on a tray as a table centerpiece.
 While they look fancy to make, the technique for dying eggs with nail polish couldn’t be easier.
 Read on to see this fun alternative to dying Easter Eggs.
 Hazel and I give it a big thumbs up!

 I have always been a fan of decorating faux eggs instead of real eggs since they last forever.
 Typically I have used paper mache eggs – check out some of Easter egg decorating ideas using paper mache eggs.
 This time I tried a dozen of these ceramic eggs from Oriental Trading.
 They look exactly like real eggs – no boiling required!

-Supplies for Marbled Ceramic Easter Eggs
+Supplies for Marble Easter Eggs